Eschatologue/CM_wiki/docs/class/barbarian/storm-herald.md

 The storm grants you benefits even when your Storm Aura isn't active.
 Whenever you finish a Short or Long Rest choose one of the following effects, which lasts until you finish your next Short or Long Rest:

-***Desert.*** You have :dmg-res: Resistance to :dmg-fire: Fire damage and you don't suffer effects caused by extreme heat, and as an action you can touch a flammable object that isn't being worn or carried by anyone else and set it on fire.
+***Desert.*** You have **:dmg-res: Resistance**{ .em } to :dmg-fire: Fire damage and you don't suffer effects caused by extreme heat, and as an action you can touch a flammable object that isn't being worn or carried by anyone else and set it on fire.

-***Sea.*** You have :dmg-res: Resistance to :dmg-lgtn: Lightning damage, you can breathe underwater, and you have a Swim Speed equal to your Speed.
+***Sea.*** You have **:dmg-res: Resistance**{ .em } to :dmg-lgtn: Lightning damage, you can breathe underwater, and you have a Swim Speed equal to your Speed.

-***Tundra.*** You have :dmg-res: Resistance to :dmg-cold: Cold damage and you don't suffer effects caused by extreme cold, and as an action you can touch a 5-foot Cube of water and turn it into ice, which melts after 1 minute.
+***Tundra.*** You have **:dmg-res: Resistance**{ .em } to :dmg-cold: Cold damage and you don't suffer effects caused by extreme cold, and as an action you can touch a 5-foot Cube of water and turn it into ice, which melts after 1 minute.
 This action fails if a creature is in the Cube.

 ### Level 10: Shielding Storm

 You learn to use your mastery of the storm to protect others.
-Each creature of your choice has :dmg-res: Resistance to the damage type of your Storm Soul feature while it is within your Storm Aura.
+Each creature of your choice has **:dmg-res: Resistance**{ .em } to the damage type of your Storm Soul feature while it is within your Storm Aura.

 ### Level 14: Raging Storm